simsoba-research/simsoba-research.github.io/_teaching/2014-spring-teaching-1.md

 collection: teaching
 type: "Secondary Education"
 permalink: /teaching/high-school-kara
-venue: "High Schools in Kara"
+venue: "Public High Schools, Kara"
 date: 2019-01-01
 location: "Kara, Togo"
 ---

-Delivered high school-level instruction in mathematics and physics with a strong emphasis on conceptual understanding and systematic problem-solving.
+Delivered secondary-level instruction in **mathematics and physics**, with a strong emphasis on **conceptual understanding**, **analytical reasoning**, and **systematic problem-solving**.
+Teaching activities aligned with the national curriculum and examination standards.

-**Mathematics Subjects:**
+### Mathematics
-* Probability and Combinatorics
+- Probability and combinatorics
-* Set Theory and Methods of Mathematical Proof
+- Set theory and methods of mathematical proof
-* Spatial Geometry (Three-Dimensional Geometry)
+- Spatial (three-dimensional) geometry
-* Second-Degree Polynomial and Homographic Functions
+- Polynomial functions (quadratic) and homographic functions
-* Continuity and Differentiability of Functions
+- Continuity and differentiability of functions
-* Arithmetic and Geometric Sequences
+- Arithmetic and geometric sequences
-* Complex Numbers
+- Complex numbers and algebraic manipulation

-**Physics Subjects:**
+### Physics
-* Kinematics
+- Kinematics and motion analysis
-* Free Fall and Motion under Gravity
+- Free fall and motion under uniform gravity
-* Mechanical and Electrical Oscillations
+- Mechanical and electrical oscillations
-* Wave Phenomena and Propagation
+- Wave phenomena and propagation
-* Electrostatics
+- Electrostatics
-* Alternating Current and RLC Circuits
+- Alternating current and RLC circuits
-* Thermodynamics (Ideal Gases and Thermodynamic Processes)
+- Thermodynamics (ideal gases and thermodynamic processes)